-It is my hope that you will achieve success in the degree course you have chosen and, above all, enjoy your stay in this beautiful part of the world!
-Of course our degrees are intellectually challenging and require dedication and considerable hard work to achieve success.
+It is my hope that you will achieve success in the degree course you have chosen and you will also enjoy your stay in this beautiful part of the world!
+Our degrees are intellectually challenging and require dedication and hard work to achieve success.
 This is one of the reasons our graduates are highly regarded and sought by employers.

 Computer Science has been taught at Aberystwyth University since 1970 making us one of the first CS Departments in the UK.
-What was taught then, though, is quite different from what is taught now.
-Technology has moved on beyond all recognition, but many of the underlying principles remain the same - that software and systems should fulfil their task correctly, that they should be useable, efficient and easily maintained.
+We will celebrate 50 years of Computer Science in Aberystwyth in 2020.
+What was taught when the department was founded is quite different from what is taught now.
+While technology keeps moving on many of the underlying principles remain the same: software and systems should fulfil their task correctly, they should be useable, efficient and easily maintained.
 Computer Science is a particularly fast moving subject, and we aim to equip you with skills that will still be of benefit long after graduation, such as the ability and confidence to learn new programming languages and technology platforms, to communicate effectively and work in teams and to think logically and solve problems.

-Learning is an active process, the department guides the learning process and provides the necessary resources, but it is up to you to make the most of the opportunities provided.
-The most important resource we provide is the lecturing staff, all of whom are either at the cutting edge of research in their specialist field, or have specialised in computer science education.
-You can make the best use of them by attending the classes provided, listening, asking questions and applying yourself to your studies.
+Learning is an active process.
+The department guides the learning process and provides the necessary resources, but it is up to you to make the most of the opportunities provided.
+The most important resource we provide is the lecturing staff, all of whom are either active researchers in their specialist field, or have specialised in computer science education.
+You can benefit most by attending the classes provided, listening, asking questions and applying yourself to your studies.

 We want all our students to succeed and have a great experience, but of course we don't always get everything right.
-We can't fix problems we are not aware of, so if you have any problems affecting your studies, or feel we haven't provided a good service, let us know and we'll do our best to fix it.
+We can't fix problems we are not aware of, so if there are problems, or feel there are things we could to better, let us know and we'll do our best to fix it.
+Feel free to approach any member of staff directly if there is a problem.
+In cases where you don't feel comfortable doing this talk to your personal tutor.